 Introduction to Projects: Seeing Sinai and New Translations: Genesis

 In 2001, felt that the connections and overlaps between abstract art and Jewish ideas needed expansion and that a learned guide could help me.
-I contacted professor Arnold Eisen, then Chair of the Department of Religious Studies at Stanford University, whose study session I had once attended, and asked him to work with me on questions I had concerning art, the visual and the Torah.
+I contacted professor Arnold Eisen, then Chair of the Department of Religious Studies at Stanford University (with whom I had studied very briefly.).

 Professor Eisen agreed to find a way to collaborate with me.
 We worked without a clear plan: we spoke in my studio, looked at my abstract paintings, and Eisen listened as I spoke about color, light, unity, and dynamics.
 He understood that my paintings were anti-image paintings; a viewer was meant to experience a visual process, to apprehend the “becoming” of abstract unity, not to see an image.
 Over a year of studio visits and cross country phone conversations we read Torah, I painted on the basis of our study and he came to new interpretations that became commentaries.